HuyaneMatsu/scarletio/scarletio/streaming/README.md

 ```

-Completely custom name deduplicators are also viable, just have to get the generator format right,
+Completely custom name deduplicator is also viable.
-because yes, name deduplicators are generators.

 Here is a deduplicator that postfixes every file (even non-duplicates) in a `path_index.extension` format.

 ```py